Leverage Email Marketing To Boost Customer Retention For Your Subscription And Membership Business

 You can send different types of feedback emails:

-But only collecting feedback is not enough.
-You must address the feedback.
+But just collecting feedback is not enough.
+You must address it.

 For example, if a customer shares negative feedback, you must reach out to the customer to understand and address their issues.
 You can also offer them incentives to ensure they do not cancel their eCommerce subscription from your store.